Arabelle Raphael: Early life

 Raphael was born in France to a French and Tunisian mother and an Iranian Jewish father.
-Her family immigrated to the San Francisco Bay Area when Raphael was five years old.
+Her family immigrated to the San Francisco Bay Area when she was five years old.

 Pornographic film career

 Raphael began working in the sex industry in 2010 and would go on to perform "almost every form" of sex work, including performing at The Lusty Lady, a worker-owned strip club in San Francisco, as well as working as a prostitute.
 Her first pornographic film role was for Kink.com, also in San Francisco.
 She co-directed the film All My Mother's Lovers (2017) for Grooby Productions, which was awarded "Most Tantalizing Trans Film" at the Toronto International Porn Festival.

 Raphael has said she has had difficulty finding work because of her extensive tattoos, a relatively uncommon feature in mainstream pornography.
 As a result, she built her initial following on Tumblr, a popular site for hosting alternative porn before sexually explicit imagery was banned from the site.
 She has said mainstream porn producers either fetishized her ethnic appearance or attempted to make her appear more white early in her career.

 Raphael would see her income from content produced for OnlyFans increase sixfold during the COVID-19 pandemic.
 She eventually began using the website as a full-time occupation.
-In 2022, she appeared in Manuel Ferrara's Raw 44, the final official installment of his Raw series that depicts him and a fellow porn star in an intimate space rather than the typical pornographic film set.
+In 2022, she appeared in Raw 44, distributed by Jules Jordan Video and directed by and starring Manuel Ferrara.

+Artwork

+Raphael contributed a series of photographs for a 2017 exhibition at San Francisco's SOMArts.
+The images depict Raphael reenacting scenarios from hate mail she has received for being a sex worker online.
+She has also directed a short experimental film titled La Nuisance and written poetry and personal and opinion essays for publication.